-If the han contained a mosque, it was either in the form of a cube in the middle of the courtyard (called a "Kiosk mescit", 4 examples) or was placed to the right of the entry vestibule or immediately above it, reached by an internal staircase.
-Other times the hans had simple stairways which led up from one side of the courtyard to the flat roof which was used for communal prayer.
+Most hans provided an area for prayer.
+If the han contained a separate mosque, it was either in the form of a cube in the middle of the courtyard (called a "Kiosk mescit"; seen in 4 hans) or was placed to the right of the entry vestibule or immediately above it, reached by an internal staircase.
+Many hans had simple stairways which led up from one side of the courtyard to the flat roof which was used for communal prayer.

-There was usually a water source nearby, outside the han, or in the courtyard.
-Many hans had their own set of water systems, including drainage and sewers, inside the han.
+A water source was generally located nearby (river, stream or lake), and fountains were sometimes provided in the courtyard.
+Many hans had their own interior water systems, including drainage and sewers.
 These wet systems serviced the latrines, baths and fountains.
-Not every han had a bath (hammam).
+Not every han provided a separate bath (hammam).

-Lighting: most of the covered areas of the hans had slit windows in the exterior walls, but several have openings to the exterior other than the main door.
-The larger hans had a central oculi opening in the ceiling, which served both both lighting and ventilation.
-The interiors of the covered sections are thus very dark, and they were probably lit essentially by lanterns, as can be seen by the system of lion-head oil lamp holders in the Alara Han.
+Lighting: the covered areas of the hans have slit windows in the exterior walls, and several had additional openings to the exterior than the main door.
+The larger hans had a central oculi opening in the ceiling, which served for both lighting and ventilation purposes.
+The interiors of the covered sections were probably lit as well by lanterns, as can be seen by the system of lion-head oil lamp holders in the Alara Han.

-Ventilation: Hans often included a row of small rectangular holes at the level of the arch springing which appeared to have served for ventilation more than light, as they are quite small.
+Ventilation: Hans often include a row of small rectangular holes at the level of the arch springing which appeared to have served for ventilation more than light, as they are quite small.

 ©2001-2013, Katharine Branning; All Rights Reserved.
 No part of this site may be reproduced in any form without written consent from the author.